tenet-ac-za/safire.ac.za-website/content/users/how.md

 The whole process is completely transparent about what’s happening to your personal information; at the end of the day, it’s your information, not ours, so we place control in your hands.

-If you feel uncomfortable, you can read the privacy policy of the institution you’re logging into --- we make this available on the consent page.
+If you feel uncomfortable, you can read the privacy policy of the institution you’re logging into --- we make this available on the personal information transfer notice page.

 If you have any questions, talk to the IT staff at your institution.
 We’re all [here to help]({{< ref "/users/help.md" >}}).